-Is it for you?
+Is Sling for you?

-Many cable packages brag about how you can get hundreds of channels, but how many do you actually watch?
+Many cable packages brag about how you can get hundreds of channels, but how many do you watch?

 That meant 99% of our television watching was basic cable or something off Netflix or Amazon Prime video.

 In essence, I’m paying $85 a month for ESPN.
 That’s crazy.

 With Sling, you only pay $35 to watch ESPN.